The Masque of Queens: Significance

 Jonson's use of witches in the anti-masque is an interesting commentary on the witch craze of the era.
 More generally, the invention of the anti-masque shaped the art form of the masque for the remainder of its life.
 Some modern critics, approaching the masque from a more skeptical if not jaundiced perspective than that of its creators and participants, see the anti-masque as a subversion of the surface intent of the performance. ("But this antimasque quite eclipses its masque.
 The queens are mere wax-works after the witches" — the verdict of The Cambridge History of English and American Literature.)
 In the end, the disorderly and disruptive forces of the anti-masque are always driven off by a re-established order (which is always "the established order"); but that order is presented in a hyper-idealized style that contrasts sharply with the flawed and limited humans who are enacting the parts (and the courtiers and other dependants in the audience know those flaws and limits all too well).
 In this interpretation, the anti-masque undermines the intention of the performance, giving it an effect opposite to the one intended.
 In the anti-masque, the Stuarts are, perhaps, unwittingly subverting their authority.

 Texts

-The Masque of Queens was published soon after its performance, by the command of Crown Prince Henry, with a dedication to the Crown Prince.
+The Masque of Queens was published soon after its performance, by the command of Prince Henry, with a dedication to him as the Crown Prince.
 The work was entered into the Stationers' Register on February 22, 1609, and the edition that followed was printed by Nicholas Okes for the booksellers Richard Bonian and Henry Walley.
 After its initial quarto printing in 1609, The Masque of Queens was one of the fourteen masques included by Jonson in the 1616 folio collection of his Works.

 The work also exists in a manuscript in Jonson's hand, now Royal MS. 18 in the collection of the British Library.